View Marvin Wilson's Obituary on GadsdenTimes.com and share memories

 |

 Marvin was employed at Goodyear Tire & Rubber Co. for 30 years.
-He served the Alabama National Guard for 27 years.
-He also was employed with Lowe Lincoln Mercury, Hudak Construction, and Rainbow City Auto Parts.
-He was a 13-gallon blood donor and belonged to the 583 Masonic Lodge, 505 Eastern Star, and Rainbow Presbyterian Church.
+He served in the Alabama National Guard for 27 years.
+He also was employed with Lowe Lincoln Mercury, Hudak Construction, and Rainbow City auto parts.
+He was a 13 gallon blood donor and belonged to the 583 Masonic Lodge, 505 Eastern Star, and Rainbow Presbyterian Church.
 He enjoyed working in his shop, working on cars, and being a part of the transportation services at church.

+Marvin was preceded in death by his father, Fletcher Jack Wilson; his mother, Adele Talley Wilson Holmes; stepfather, D.C.
+Holmes; grandmother, Ella Talley; sister, Barbara Homes Riddle; and nephew, Calvin Riddle.

-Honorary pallbearers will be Wilson Brown, Steven Brown, Davis Brown, John Todd Brown, Jonathan Wilson, Dylan Wilson and Reece Wilson.
+Honorary pallbearers will be Wilson Brown, Steven Brown, Davis Brown, and John Todd Brown, Jonathan Wison, Dylan Wilson, and Reece Wilson

-In lieu of flowers, memorials may be made in Marvin's name to Camp Seale Harris Diabetes Camp (500 Chase Park S., Suite 104, Hoover, AL 35244; or online at www.campsealeharris.org).
+In lieu of flowers, memorials may be made in Marvin's name to Camp Seal Harris Diabetes Camp (500 Chase Park S., Suite 104, Hoover, AL 35244 or online at www.campsealeharris.org.)

 The family would like to express a special thanks to the staff of Encompass Hospice, especially nurses Brandon and Lisa.

-The family will receive friends for visitation from 1 p.m. until the hour of service Sunday.
+The family will receive friends for visitation today from 1 p.m. until the hour of service.